sankhadeepriju/PYTHON/#10 For loop.md

 ### List comprehension method

-In python, if we create a lst and try to assign it to another variable, the address of the variable is assignd to the new varible.
+In python, if we create a list and try to assign it to another variable, the address of the variable is assignd to the new variable.
 So if we try to change the value of element in the new list, the value from original list will also be changed.

-Pracical example:
+Practical example:
 <img align='right' src='imgs/ListComprehensionMethod.png' height=160>

 ```